Divyank1-tech/Travel_Expense_Planner/README.md

 2. Error Handling: Input validation ( _get_validated_input ) prevents crashes from non-numeric or out-of-range data.
 File I/O operations include try...except blocks to handle errors during JSON readingMriting.
 3. Reliability: Data persistence ensures that no recorded expenses or the budget are lost when the program is properly exited, making the application reliable for long-duration trips.
 4. Reliability: Data persistence ensures that no recorded expenses or the budget are lost when the program is properly exited, making the application reliable for long-duration trips.

+# Steps to Install & Run the Project
+1. Save File: Save the entire code block as travel_expense_planner.py .
+2. Run: Open your command line or terminal, navigate to the directory where you saved the file, and execute: python travel_expense_planner.py